dynamiqs/dynamiqs/docs/tutorials/open-system.md

 # Open systems

-This tutorial introduces the quantum state for an open quantum system, describes its evolution with the Lindblad master equation, and explains three principal numerical approaches to simulate the evolution: computing the propagator, solving the ODE iteratively or with a Monte-Carlo approach.
+This tutorial introduces the quantum state for an open quantum system, describes its evolution with the Lindblad master equation, and explains three common numerical methods to simulate the evolution: computing the propagator, solving the ODE iteratively or sampling trajectories.

 ***

 ## The quantum state

-The **quantum state** $\rho$ is a matrix of size $n\times n$[^1].
-It is a positive semi-definite Hermitian matrix with unit trace, also called **density matrix**.
+The quantum state that describes an open quantum system is a **density matrix** $\rho$.
+It is a positive semi-definite Hermitian matrix with unit trace, of size $n\times n$[^1].

 [^1]: Where $n$ is the dimension of the finite-dimensional complex Hilbert space of the system.